Kris Wu: SM Entertainment lawsuit

-Sexual abuse conviction
+Rape case

-On 8 July 2021, Du Meizhu, a 19-year-old Chinese college student, posted allegations online accusing Wu of a pattern of sexual assault involving multiple females, some underage, while they were unconscious and under the influence of alcohol.
-Through the Chinese social media platform Weibo, Du stated she was raped while intoxicated on 5 December 2020, at age 18, and that she was speaking for at least seven other victims, two of whom were minors at the time of the crime.
+On July 8, 2021, Du Meizhu, a 19-year-old Chinese college student, posted allegations online accusing Wu of a pattern of sexual assault involving multiple women and girls, some underage, while they were unconscious or under the influence of alcohol.
+Through Weibo, Du stated she was raped while intoxicated on December 5, 2020, at age 18, and that she was speaking for at least seven other victims, two of whom were minors at the time of the crime.

-The allegations were denied by Wu, and were then investigated by the Beijing Public Security Bureau and other authorities.
-Multiple companies, including Porsche, Bulgari, and Lancôme, ended ties with Wu and either dropped him as a brand ambassador or suspended existing endorsement deals.

-Wu was detained by police in Beijing on 31 July 2021, and formally arrested on 16 August 2021, on suspicion of rape.
-On 25 November 2022, Chaoyang District People's Court in Beijing sentenced Wu to a total of 13 years in prison and deportation from China after serving his sentence for rape and group lewdness.
+The allegations were denied by Wu, and were then investigated by the Beijing Municipal Public Security Bureau and other authorities.
+Wu was detained by police in Beijing on July 31, 2021, and formally arrested on August 16, 2021, on suspicion of rape.
+Over a dozen brands, including Bulgari, Lancôme, Louis Vuitton and Porsche, ended ties with him after his detainment.
+On November 25, 2022, Chaoyang District People's Court in Beijing sentenced Wu to a total of 13 years in prison on two separate charges; 11 years 6 months for having sex with 3 women while they were drunk, 1 year 10 months for assembling a crowd to engage in promiscuous activities.
 Wu was also fined an additional ¥600 million yuan (US$84 million) for tax evasion.

+On July 25, 2023, the appeal trial was held at the Third Intermediate People's Court of Beijing in private.
+On November 24, 2023, the appeal was rejected.